feast

 Type: Fixed date

 "Theophany" means "the appearance of God."
-The feast commemorates the Baptism of Christ in the Jordan River — the moment when the heavens opened, the Holy Spirit descended as a dove, and the Father's voice declared: "This is my beloved Son, in whom I am well pleased."
+The feast commemorates the Baptism of Christ in the Jordan — the moment when the heavens opened, the Holy Spirit descended as a dove, and the Father's voice declared: "This is my beloved Son, in whom I am well pleased."
 It is one of the few moments in the Gospels when all three persons of the Trinity are simultaneously present and perceptible.
-This is why the feast is also called Epiphany — the manifestation, the revealing.
+The whole mystery, in a river, on an ordinary afternoon.

 The Orthodox tradition keeps this feast with immense solemnity.
-The vigil service on January 5 includes the Great Blessing of Water, one of the most elaborate ritual acts in the Orthodox rite: the priest consecrates water — river water, well water, ocean water, any water — with a long prayer and the triple immersion of the cross, while the choir sings the Theophany troparion repeatedly.
-The water, the tradition teaches, is truly sanctified by this act: not merely symbolically but really, carrying within it the grace of the Spirit who descended at Christ's Baptism.
+The vigil service on January 5 includes the Great Blessing of Water — one of the most elaborate ritual acts in the Orthodox rite: the priest consecrates water with a long prayer and the triple immersion of the cross, while the choir sings the Theophany troparion.
+The blessed water is kept by Orthodox Christians throughout the year, drunk in the mornings as a blessing, sprinkled in the home, brought to the sick.

 The Jordan Reversal

-The theological center of Theophany is a remarkable inversion.
-The Baptism of John was a baptism of repentance: sinners came to be washed clean, confessing their sins and receiving the sign of their metanoia.
-Christ, coming to be baptized, is not himself a sinner — he has nothing to confess and nothing to repent of.
+The baptism of John was a baptism of repentance: sinners came to be washed clean.
+Christ, coming to be baptized, is not himself a sinner.
+He has nothing to confess.
 Why is he here?

-This reversal is the structural pattern of the entire Incarnation: Christ takes on what is ours (limitation, vulnerability, ultimately death itself) and gives back what is his (divine life, resurrection, theosis).
+This reversal is the structural pattern of the entire Incarnation: Christ takes on what is ours — limitation, vulnerability, ultimately death itself — and gives back what is his: divine life, resurrection, theosis.
 The Jordan is the beginning of the giving-back.
-What enters the water is mortal humanity; what the water now bears is grace.

 The Revelation of the Trinity